kenzonobre/Evolutionary-fish/docs/analysis.md

   <img width = "1000" src = "https://github.com/kenzonobre/Evolutionary-fish/blob/main/assets/evolution_10_generation_interval.png">
 </p>

 In both graphs, it can be seen that there are two downslopes near the 400-th and 700-th generation.
 Ideally, the mean fitness should increase gradually until reach a point without significant changes, allowing minor fluctuations from the noisy environment.
-However, these declines were present in some simulations.
-After investigating, it was evidenced that this happened due to a combination of factors between the high noise and the random predation technique.
+However, these declines were present in a significant number of simulations.
+After investigating these situations, it was evidenced that this happened due to a combination of factors between the high noise and the random predation technique.

 More specifically, when the population of boids reached a stagnation point with a high mean fitness, the species usually had high value for the ```avoidSharkWeigh``` gene, mid-high value for the ```alignmentWeigh``` and ```separationWeigh``` and low value for the ```cohesionWeigh```.
 These characteristics make sense, because :
 - a high ```avoidSharkWeigh``` prioritizes running away from sharks.
 - a mid-high ```separationWeigh``` with a low ```cohesionWeigh``` results in a less dense boid, making fewer fish die when a shark approaches the entire school.
 - a mid-high ```alignmentWeigh``` turns the specie's movement more organized.

-Unluckily, during this stagnation point, a random predation could generate an unfit boid with high ```cohesionWeigh``` that gets a good score by accident.
+Unluckily, during this stagnation point, the random predation could generate an unfit boid with high ```cohesionWeigh``` that gets a good score by accident.
 Furthermore, since this unfit boid is new, it doesn't have ancestors and a score history to calculate its average fitness, so it might become the best boid of the generation and, later, crossover itself with many other species, worsening a great part of the population.

 The following gif shows a representation of this decline situation :